act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Passed Example 4

-This `article` element has both `word-spacing` and `line-height` specified, which are both below the permissible minimum, given the default pixel size of the body is 16 pixels.
+This `article` element has both `word-spacing` and `line-height` specified, which are both below the permissible minimum, given the pixel size of the body is 16 pixels.
 Since the [important flag][] is not set for either the `line-height` or `word-spacing`, the user can increase them to be above the permissible minimum value.

 ```html
 <html>